Certifications

 ABB requirements do not discriminate against any individual or group of individuals on the basis of race, color, sex, age, religion, or source of national origin.

 In 1968, the American Board of Bioanalysis was established by the American Association of Bioanalysts (AAB) in response to the passage of the Medicare regulations (1966) and the Clinical Laboratories Improvement Act of 1967 (CLIA ’67), which defined the qualifications for a laboratory director.
-In 1972 ABB’s certification program was expanded to include supervisors, in 1982 to include managers (subsequently discontinued in July 1, 2005), and in 1993 to include consultants.
+In 1972 ABB’s certification program was expanded to include supervisors (General Supervisor certification was discontinued on January 1, 2019.).
+In 1982 it was expanded to include managers (subsequently discontinued in July 1, 2005), and in 1993 to include consultants.

 The 1974 Medicare regulations for independent laboratories recognized ABB as a certifying agency under section 405.1312 (b) (2) and (4).
 At that time, ABB revised its standards for director certification, creating three levels: Bioanalyst Clinical Laboratory Director (BCLD), Clinical Laboratory Director (CLD), and Bioanalyst Laboratory Director (BLD).